 Welcome.
 Tony Underwood is currently an Assistant Professor in the Department of Economics at Dickinson College in Carlisle, PA.
 His research interests include household energy use and emissions, the environmental implications of urban density and the sharing economy, and the challenges for climate change mitigation posed by global demographic change.
 He regularly teaches environmental economics, econometrics, and introduction to microeconomics.
-He also teaches seminar courses in population economics.
+He also teaches courses in population economics and urban economics.

 Professor Underwood earned his Ph.D. in Economics from Colorado State University in May 2013.
 His dissertation examined the role of demographic change, especially declining household size, in determination of household expenditures and the resulting carbon dioxide emissions.
 He has since published in several academic journals, including the Journal of Risk and Uncertainty and Ecological Economics.